rubin-dp0/delegate-contributions-dp02/photoz/Probabilistic_Estimation/README.md

 2. Variational Autoencoder with a Mixture Density Network
 3. Semi-Supervised Regression Variational Autoencoder with a Mixture Density Network Regressor

-The first two models are composite models, with each component trained separately, while the third model trains classificatin and regression at the same time.
+The first two models are composite models, with each component trained separately, while the third model trains classification and regression at the same time.

 | File / Sub-Directory | Description | Author |
 |---|---|---|